-NOTE: When a project is complete, there may be a discrepancy between the number of net new spaces originally approved and the actual number licensed.
-Funding may be adjusted at the time of reconciliation to align with the actual number of net new spaces created for infant, toddler and preschool age groups, as listed on Schedule 1 of the licence issued by EDU.
+NOTE: When a project is complete, there may be a discrepancy between the number of new spaces originally approved and the actual number licensed.
+Funding may be adjusted at the time of reconciliation to align with the actual number of new spaces created for infant, toddler and preschool age groups, as listed on Schedule 1 of the licence issued by the Ministry of Education.